Taoudi/ImbalancedData/README.md

 # DataAugmentation
 Battling the unblananced dataset problem using different data augmentation methods

 The network models in the project use the area under the ROC curve (AUC)[1] as a metric for assessing prediction performance.
-Overall accuracy is not a suitable metric as it does not take class imbalance into account.
-AUC on the other hand uses recall and precision, meaning it takes advantage of the confusion matrix of the model and will thus give a more suitable measurement for models working on inbalanced datasets.
+Overall accuracy is not a suitable metric as it does not give a good overview of seperation power for unbalanced datasets[2].
+AUC on the other hand uses recall and precision, meaning it takes advantage of the confusion matrix[2] of the model and will thus give a more suitable measurement for models working on inbalanced datasets.

 - [X] Oversampling through standard duplication
 - [ ] Oversampling through duplication with small noise